 This is as true as ever.
 I pray every leader would really understand this insight shared by Dr. Schaeffer.
 Theologically, we can be as straight as a gun barrel, but just as empty.
 Intimacy with Jesus is to be our one and only integration point.

-I could share many other ways Francis influenced me.
+I could share many other ways Francis influenced me, as I have read all 22 of his books.
 His words were like cool spring water satisfying my thirsty and searching heart.
 We could discuss his “Man with a capital M,” or “Taking the roof off” apologetics, or his “Upper and Lower Story view of philosophy.”
 Dr. Schaeffer gave us many unique terms which help us understand his thinking.
 He would have turned 100 years old this year.
 He has been home with the Lord for 28 years.
 I never had the honor to meet him.
 However one thing is for sure, I’ll see him one day…and what a day that will be.
 I can’t wait to thank him personally.

 If you are in ministry do yourself a favor, get some of his books and read through them.
 You may not always agree with him, but one thing is for sure, you will be convicted to think through issues about truth, faith and spirituality which you may have never considered.
 That was one of the unique gifts Francis Schaeffer gave to us!